wangwenx190/dynamic-desktop/README.md

 **Pull requests are welcome.**

 **My native language is Chinese and I'm not good at English.
-If there is anything wrong, please inform me using [GitHub issues](https://github.com/wangwenx190/dynamic-desktop/issues).
+I use Google Translate to translate Chinese into English.
+I'm not sure about the accuracy of the translated texts.
+So if there is anything wrong in English translation, please inform me using [GitHub issues](https://github.com/wangwenx190/dynamic-desktop/issues).
 Thanks a lot.**

 ## Features
 - Relatively small